zumasys/docs/site/jbase/porting/migration-station/introduction-to-jbase/README.md

 **Windows:** jsh.exe-

-## jSHOW - Finding files or orograms
+## jSHOW - Finding files or programs

 The jshow command can be used to find jBASE files or programs